Table of Contents Show

 Can Poinsettias Be Planted Outdoors?

 If you live in a very mild climate, a poinsettia plant can be moved outdoors.
-They prefer temperatures that do not drop below 45 degrees, but do best with a night time temperature of closer to sixty degrees.
-They can tolerate a mild frost if the are covered, but will eventually die out completely if the cold continues.
+They prefer temperatures that do not drop below 45 degrees but do best with a nighttime temperature closer to sixty degrees.
+They can tolerate a mild frost if covered, but will eventually die out completely if the cold continues.

 Knowing how to care for a poinsettia you can turn your gorgeous holiday decoration into a regular houseplant.